sairaijaz199786/CodeAlpha_BasicChatbot/README.md

 # CodeAlpha Basic Chatbot
 ## About the Project
-I developed this chatbot in Python as part of my CodeAlpha Python Programming Internship.
-It can respond to simple questions, perform basic calculations, tell the current time, and end the conversation politely.
+This project was developed as part of the **CodeAlpha Python Programming Internship**.
+The Smart Chatbot is a Python-based application that interacts with users through simple text commands.
+It can greet users, answer basic questions, display the current date and time, perform basic calculations, tell random jokes, and share motivational quotes.
 ## Features
-- Greets the user
+- 👋 Greets the user
-- Answers simple questions
+- 💬 Responds to basic questions
-- Calculator
-- Current time
+- 🕒 Displays the current time
-- Goodbye message
+- 📅 Displays today's date
+- ➕ Built-in calculator
+- 😂 Tells random jokes
+- 💡 Shares motivational quotes
+- 🚪 Exit command to end the chat
+- 😊 Easy-to-use command-line interface
-## Tools Used
+## Technologies Used
-- Python
+- Python 3
-- PyCharm
+- PyCharm IDE
+- Random Module
+- Datetime Module
-## Run the Project
+## How to Run
-1. Open BasicChatbot.py in PyCharm.
+1. Open the project in PyCharm.
-2. Run the file.
+2. Run the `basic_chatbot.py` file.
+3. Enter your name.
-3. Start chatting with the bot.
+4. Start chatting with the chatbot using the available commands.
+## Project Structure
+CodeAlpha_BasicChatbot/
+│── basic_chatbot.py
+│── README.md
-## Created By
+## Developed By
-Sara Ijaz
+**Sara Ijaz**
+## Internship
+This project was created for the **CodeAlpha Python Programming Internship**.